Lightnet/vangunjs/README.md

   https://gun.eco/docs/SEA

 # Group Message:
   It is tricky to set up group message since it need pair keys to talk to group of users.
-As well write permission with permits.
+As well write permission with cert permits.

   If there another user join without permission they can view graph nodes.

-  There current two ways.
-One is encypted message that still is public.
-The other is share key is add another layer.
+But they can't decode without the keys or post.

+  There current couple ways.

+  One there is public without encrypted.

+  Two there is pair encrypted.
+By using the different key in two pairs.
+But it compromise if pair is take over by someone else.

+  Three there is share key encrypted.
+In case the pair compromise.

   Don't forget about the SEA.certify().
 It never set the expire date to none.

-# Gun
-  Gun Graph database.
-One is server and other client.
-As features of graph node, key and value.
-Read more on this site link. https://gun.eco/docs/RAD One reason is reduce data size.

-# Security, Encryption, & Authorization - SEA:
-  This added layer on gun graph node.
-It will loop throught those nodes to make those keys are vaild user who own and write the data.
-With the certify it would be easy to handle write permission.
-Note it take time to process the data.

 # Features:
  * UI